KSuljic/Body_Posture_Study_Demo/README.md

 ## Intro

-This woman's posture is unusual: her arms are crossed above the head.
-If limbs in unusual postures, e.g. crossed, are touched almost simultanusly, unusual things happen.
-For example touching the limbs in the order right > left in rapid successsion, can lead to the impression that one has been touched left > right.
-It can even be that a touch on the right hand is perceived as being on the left hand, alhtough there never was a touch.
+This woman adopts a distinctive posture with her arms crossed above her head.
+When our limbs are positioned unusually, such as crossed or intertwined, our sense of touch can play intriguing tricks on us.
+For instance, if someone touches the limbs in quick succession, from right to left, it might feel as though the sequence was reversed, from left to right.
+Remarkably, a touch on the right hand might even be perceived as occurring on the left hand, despite no contact being made there.
+This sensory illusion highlights the complex and sometimes surprising ways our brain interprets touch and body position.

   <img src="/Intro/cross.webp" alt="crossedarms" height="500">